 No Primary Care Manager

-Patient pays balance if bill exceeds allowable charge and provider is non-participating (up to 15% additional)
+The patient pays the balance if the bill exceeds the allowable charge and the provider is non-participating (up to 15% additional)

-Nonavailability statement may be required for civilian inpatient care for areas surrounding MTFs
+A nonavailability statement may be required for civilian inpatient care for areas surrounding MTFs.

 Beneficiaries may have to do their own paperwork and file their own claims